-Timothy M. Mulcahy is a Principal Research Scientist in the Economics, Labor, and Population Studies department.
+Timothy M. Mulcahy is a Vice President in the Economics, Justice, and Society Studies department.
 He is also Project Director of the NORC Data Enclave, and Co-Principal Investigator of an R21 grant examining illicit retail drug markets across the U.S., sponsored by the National Institute on Drug Abuse.

 Mulcahy has nearly 20 years of experience in social science research developing and implementing complex, data-centric projects involving sensitive data, evidence-based research, and data warehousing.
 His areas of expertise include criminal justice and drug policy, secure remote data access technology, data privacy, statistical disclosure control, and confidentiality.
 He has served as an invited speaker, keynote, panel chair, and panelist at numerous conferences, workshops, and seminars and has published widely on digital age dissemination, data access modalities, data privacy and confidentiality, and statistical disclosure control.

 Prior to 2004, Mulcahy served as senior analyst at Justice Studies, Inc. where he completed two congressionally mandated studies for the National Institute of Justice, one examining the federal death penalty system and the other involving human trafficking in the U.S. Before that, he served as survey manager at Mathematica Policy Research.

 Mulcahy has published in the Journal of Technology Transfer, Journal of Transactions on Data Privacy, Criminal Justice, Criminal Justice Policy Review, and the Journal of Drug Issues.
 He also is a referee for Survey Methodology and peer reviewer and proposal evaluator for the Alfred P. Sloan Foundation.